• Skip to main content

 Etna Rosso is a wine with its grapes grown in Sicily’s very own Mt.
 Etna, the same place where other varieties such as the Frappato are grown.
 The grapes are Nerello Mascalese, a variety that’s started to see a resurgence in popularity.
 Like all the other wines on this list, Etna Rosso isn’t that high on tannins and joins the family of light, fruity red wines.

 In terms of taste, Etna Rosso shares many similarities with the famous Pinot Noir, but at a cheaper price point.
-It’s got the same sweetness, acidity, and lightness of many famous red wine varieties.
+It’s got the same sweetness, acidity, and lightness as many famous red wine varieties.

-To sum it all up, red wines usually are pretty high in tannins, due to the amount that’s naturally found in grape skin.
-It also comes from storing the wines in oak barrels.
-That doesn’t mean tannin-low options don’t exist in the market, though, with many red wine varieties offering little to no tannin in them at all.
-You don’t have to turn to white wine for a tannin-free experience, and the many different options to choose from serve as a testament to that.
+That doesn’t mean low tannin options don’t exist in the market, though, with many red wine varieties offering lower amounts of tannin than normal.
+You don’t have to turn to white wine for a low tannin experience, and the many different options to choose from serve as a testament to that.

-1. Annette
+Annette

 Great list to choose from.
 I get nosebleeds when I drink red wine (which I love) so I am hoping that this list will make a difference.
 Thank you.